yedivanseven/slangmod/docs/source/cli/train/model.rst

 model.context = 4096
    Positional encodings are never computed on-the-fly but are pre-computed and cached up to that length.
-This is, therefore the maximum number of tokens that the model can handle.
+This is, therefore, the maximum number of tokens that the model can handle.

    .. warning::

-      If you chose "**learnable**" positional encodings, then the context must *not* be longer than ``data.seq_len`` because we can only learn positional encodings up to the length of the sequences that the model sees during training.
+      If you chose "**learnable**" positional encodings, then the context must *not* be longer than :ref:`data.seq_len <seq_len>` because we can only learn positional encodings up to the length of the sequences that the model sees during training.

 model.n_heads = 8
    The number of attention heads to use.